A progressive condition in which thickened cords of tissue cause the fingers to curl toward the palm.

 Dupuytren's contracture is a fibroproliferative disorder of the palmar fascia.
 Over time, nodules and cords of thickened tissue form under the skin of the palm, gradually pulling one or more fingers into a bent position that cannot be straightened.
-The ring and small fingers are most commonly affected.

 Dr. Letzelter sees patients in Fairfax VA, Friendship Heights DC, and Children's National Hospital.